ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     plt.legend(loc='best')

 **Axes Limits:**
 Set x and y axis ranges for plot.
+Can also be set on the axes level using ax.xlim().

     plt.xlim([0, 10])
     plt.ylim([-10, 10])